Pediatrics - Endocrinology

 We offer testing in Boston Medical Center’s Pediatric STAR Unit.
 Our testing capabilities include–but are not limited to–growth hormone stimulation tests, oral glucose tolerance tests, gonadotropin releasing hormone (GnRH) tests and ACTH tests for adrenal gland function evaluation.

 Diagnosis, evaluation, and recommendations for appropriate educational and medical therapies are provided by board-certified pediatric endocrinologists.
-Initial evaluations consist of a detailed medical history, a physical exam and, typically, laboratory tests.
+Initial evaluation consist of a detailed medical history, a physical exam and, typically, laboratory tests.
 Results and conclusions are discussed thoroughly with parents and/or guardians and, depending on age and maturity, the patient.
 The patient’s primary provider is provided with a comprehensive report documenting the visit.

 After the initial evaluation, ongoing follow-up is scheduled as needed, based on the child’s age as well as medical and educational needs of the child and family.
 Dietary counseling is available as part of the clinic visit when deemed useful or necessary.